forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 """It is true for many international disputes that where one stands today depends from where one starts.
 This proposition has a particular salience in the Balkans.
 It is not possible in this short note on the events relating to Kosovo to start ‘at the beginning’, even if a beginning could be agreed upon;1 but one has to start somewhere.
 Since this is a cursory account and appraisal of the context of Kosovo’s Declaration of Independence,2 and because some States at least have called it the last act in the disintegration of the Federal Socialist Republic of Yugoslavia, I shall start with the beginning of that process and place the date simply somewhere in 1991.
 It is, though, necessary to say something about the present: Kosovo has been a part of what is now the State of Serbia.
 Its population of about 2 million people is ethnically distinct from that of the Serb majority in the State as a whole, being about 90 per cent ethnic- Albanian.
 The Serb population of Kosovo, about 200,000 people (5 per cent), has several locations in Kosovo but it is mainly concentrated in the north-east, north of the Ibar river and based on the city of Mitrovica.
 Kosovo is a place of great cultural significance to Serbia, in particular because of the location of sites of importance to the Serbian Orthodox Church in Kosovo."""

 ###### On the Opinion of the Badinter Commission by the European Union
 """Among the entities which sought the Commission’s endorsement were Kosovo and the Serb Krajina in Croatia.
-The Commission would not entertain their applications, regarding a version of the rule of uti possidetis as binding its hands: these two were excluded because they were not Federal States of the Socialist Federal Republic of Yugoslavia (SFRY)." // the Badinter Commission on the status of Kosovo and Krajina - Krajina, is were ethnic cleansing started in the Yugoslavian wars and was carried out by Croatia and NATO (led by the US)."""
+The Commission would not entertain their applications, regarding a version of the rule of uti possidetis as binding its hands: these two were excluded because they were not Federal States of the Socialist Federal Republic of Yugoslavia (SFRY)."""
+> Krajina is a region in Croatia, is were widespread ethnic cleansing started in the Yugoslavian wars (carried out by Croatia under advise from NATO/US.

 ###### On the Resolution 1244
 """